OrchardCMS/OrchardCore/src/docs/reference/modules/Migrations/README.md

 # Data Migrations (`OrchardCore.Data.Migration.DataMigration`)

+## Configuring Data Migration

 Data Migration classes can be used to alter the content type definitions (like by adding new __types__, or configuring their __parts__ and __fields__), initializing recipes or creating indices.

 There should be one Migrations file per module inheriting from __DataMigration__.
-However, if a module has more than one feature and multiple migrations per feature, each migration should be decorated with the Feature attribute i.e. `[Feature("OrchardCore.ContentFields.Indexing.SQL")]`
+However, if a module has more than one feature, it can be added one migration file per feature, being decorated with the Feature attribute i.e. `[Feature("OrchardCore.ContentFields.Indexing.SQL")]`

 Initial migration method should be named `public int Create` or `public Task<int> CreateAsync` and it should return a number (like  `return 1`).
 Any subsequent migration should follow the convention `public int UpdateFromX` or `public Task<int> UpdateFromXAsync`, where __X__ is the number returned from the last migration method.
 Migrations are strictly chained: